• Skip to primary navigation

 Recipe ingredients laid out on a white background.

 • Squid ink pasta: You can use dry, fresh or make your own.
 I tend to opt for dry for convenience.
-You can find dry squid ink pasta in some supermarkets including Trader Joe’s and Cost Plus World Market in the US and Ocado in the UK.
-Otherwise, some speciality stores will stock it or you can order online.

-• Shrimp/prawns: can be raw or precooked.
+• Shrimp/prawns: Can be raw or precooked.
 Raw are often juicier but cooked are more convenient.

 • White wine: Adds complexity and richness to the sauce.
 Choose one that's dry, crisp and has a good level of acidity like Sauvignon Blanc, Pinot Grigio, Chardonnay or Vermentino.